 For dogs that fit any of those categories, finding the right high-protein dog food can help immensely with keeping them well-nourished and improving their overall quality of life.
 We encourage you to consult with your veterinarian before starting a high-protein diet.
-Dogs can only use a certain amount of protein to repair body tissues and build muscles, any excess is converted to energy or stored as fat.
+Dogs can only use a certain amount of protein to repair body tissues and build muscles, and any excess is converted to energy or stored as fat.

 There are so many options to choose from, so we have reviews of some of the most popular high-protein dog food to make the selection process less overwhelming.
 Make sure to keep reading and refer to our buyer’s guide so that you can purchase the best food for man’s best friend.

-A Quick Look at Our 2023 Favorites
+A Quick Look at Our Favorites (2023 Update)

 |Best Overall||Nature’s Logic Canine Chicken||